 Our content marketing agency recently wrote a case study about our successful content promotion campaign for Rainbow Muffler & Brake, one our clients.
 They needed help increasing website traffic to boost sales at their chain of auto repair shops.
 We knew that with the right content promotion efforts, they could attract more leads and convert them into customers.
 Our content promotion case study explains how we came up with a blog post called The Essential Road Trip Checklist for Your Car.
 We published the post during the summer, when people were searching for road trip information, and made sure it would rank high on Google by including relevant keywords and links.

 Our case study highlighted how we promoted the blog with the help of Pitchbox.
-We agreed on a mutually beneficial backlink exchange with an automotive influencer, WheelScene, which shared the blog post with its 70,000 followers.
+We agreed on a mutually beneficial mention with an automotive influencer, WheelScene, which shared the blog post with its 70,000 followers.
 This resulted in a 23,245% increase in views, a bounce rate that declined by 1.31% and an exit rate of only 3%.

 Supported with data, this case study illustrated the positive results we generate for our clients, which will spur more leads and help prospects in the consideration stage understand how we can help them achieve similar results.